raybuhr/teacherprints/gettingStartedAWS.md

 ### To create a new user within the cloud instance

 By default, the `YourUserNameHere` value for an EC2 Ubuntu instance is `ubuntu`.
 It's best practice to have individual usernames for different users, though, so that's what we'll do.
-If the instructions below (cribbed from the [AWS documentation here](https://aws.amazon.com/premiumsupport/knowledge-center/new-user-accounts-linux-instance/)) is confusing, please reach out.
+If the instructions below (cribbed from the [AWS documentation here](https://aws.amazon.com/premiumsupport/knowledge-center/new-user-accounts-linux-instance/)) are confusing, please reach out.

 **N.B.**: Usernames have already been created for the `teacherprints` core team members.
 The below is only necessary if you want to create another one.